awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

    AdditionalSssdConfigs:
      enumerate: true
    ```
-Please note, depending on the size of the directory, enabling enumeration may have a performance impact on the job run time.
+Depending on the size of the directory, enabling enumeration might impact the job run time performance.

 ## Additional support<a name="troubleshooting-v3-additional-support"></a>